ktaylor63/southeast/site/content/endangered-species-act/index.md

 ### State Wildlife Agencies

 Section 6 of the ESA, also known as **Cooperation with States**, recognizes the key role that states play in conserving native wildlife and plants.
 The Section 6 program provides funding to states and territories for species and habitat conservation actions on non-federal lands.
-Through **cooperative agreements** states can receive funding from the Services for a variety of conservation actions that contribute toward listed species recovery.
+Through **cooperative agreements** states can receive funding from the Service for a variety of conservation actions that contribute toward listed species recovery.

-1. **Conservation Grants** provide financial assistance to States and Territories to implement conservation projects for listed and candidate species.
+1. **Conservation Grants** provide financial assistance to states and territories to implement conservation projects for listed and candidate species.
-2. **Habitat Conservation Planning Assistance Grants** provide funds to States and Territories to support the development of Habitat Conservation Plans (HCPs) through support of baseline surveys, document preparation, outreach, and similar planning activities.
+2. **Habitat Conservation Planning Assistance Grants** provide funds to states and territories to support the development of Habitat Conservation Plans (HCPs) through support of baseline surveys, document preparation, outreach, and similar planning activities.
-3. **Habitat Conservation Plan Land Acquisition Grants** provide financial assistance to States and Territories to acquire land associated with approved HCPs.
+3. **Habitat Conservation Plan Land Acquisition Grants** provide financial assistance to states and territories to acquire land associated with approved HCPs.
-4. **Recovery Land Acquisition Grants** provide financial assistance to support States and Territories to acquire habitat in support of draft and approved recovery plans.
+4. **Recovery Land Acquisition Grants** provide financial assistance to support states and territories to acquire habitat in support of draft and approved recovery plans.

 [Learn more about State partnerships.](https://www.fws.gov/endangered/grants/)